7bitcoder/SharpsenStream/Database/README.md

 ## Microsoft SQL Server is used in this project

-execute two query files to generate tables and stored procedures
+execute two query files to generate database, tables and stored procedures